 Stegosaurus is a plant eating dinosaur with plates on its back and spikes on its tail.
-Stegosaurus means “covered lizard,” a reference to its plates.
-They may have been used to protect its back from predators trying to grab a quick bite, or they could have helped to regulate their body temperature.
-The plates contained blood vessels that could constrict or expand to regulate heat loss.
-Another theory is that they were used as a display to attract a mate, like colorful feathers on a bird or antlers on a deer.
-It could have been any or all of the three.
+Stegosaurus ungulatus is a species of ornithischian dinosaur from the Late Jurassic of North America, found in the Morrison Formation.
+Stegosaurus means “roofed lizard,” a reference to its plates.
+The function of these plates has been debated by paleontologists.
+One theory is that the plates contained blood vessels, to help regulate body temperature.
+Another idea is the plates were used for display to attract mates, like colorful feathers on a bird or antlers on a deer.
+The plates also could have been used for protection from predators.
 Since the plates were not directly attached to the bones of the skeleton, they were easily separated from the body after death.
 Massive spikes on the end of its tail were used in defense against predators.
-At Dinosaur many isolated plates and spikes have been found throughout the Carnegie Quarry.
+At Dinosaur, many isolated plates and spikes have been found throughout the Carnegie Quarry.

 Stegosaurus is one of the most easily recognized dinosaurs of the Jurassic.
 The plates on its back and spikes on its tail make it one of the most unique creatures of the Mesozoic (Age of Dinosaurs).
 The Carnegie Quarry is so rich in fossils that multiple skeletons have been mounted from early excavations at Dinosaur.